 You could also consult your doctor about your concerns and use a lower dosage, that may minimise the risks.

 DHT is the mastermind behind male pattern balding, but through science, we’ve been able to learn more about it and figure out how to stop it from turning your hair into past tense.
 Finasteride is a highly effective anti-hair-loss fighter, and it’s been on the scene long enough to garner some serious props.
 The side effects are rare and reversible, and dosage is customisable.
 So with pros like that, who wouldn’t give it a try?
+Find the right treatment for you all from the comfort of your phone.
+Talk to an &BAM doctor today.

 The articles published by &BAM are for informational purposes only and do not constitute medical advice.
 If you have any medical questions or concerns, you should contact your doctor.